appserver-io/appserver/_docs/installation.md

 > Build properties can be overwritten locally within a `build.properties` file in the package root.

 For our Raspbian example, we provide additional meta-information within the `buildfiles` directory.
-To use it, the `os.distribution` property of our default build properties need to be overwritten which is shown below:
+To use it, the `os.distribution` property of our default build properties needs to be overwritten which is shown below:

 ```
 # ---- Default Operating System -------------------------------------------------